 In 1883, the building was the site of a convention of the New York State Freethinkers Association that began on August 29.
 Rochester freethinker Charles B. Reynolds, whom Robert Green Ingersoll would famously defend against blasphemy charges three years later, delivered a eulogy for atheist publisher D. M. Bennett.
 On September 1, religious skeptic John E. Remsburg delivered an address titled "False Claims."

-In addition, agnostic orator Robert Green Ingersoll spoke at this site on at least three occasions: on January 11, 1878. when he delivered his lecture "Liberty"; on February 21, 1878, when he delivered his lecture "Individuality"; and on January 26, 1885, when he delivered his lecture "Which Way?".
+In addition, agnostic orator Robert Green Ingersoll spoke at this site on at least three occasions: on January 11, 1878, when he delivered his lecture "The Liberty of Man, Woman, and Child"; on February 21, 1878, when he delivered his lecture "Individuality"; and on January 26, 1885, when he delivered his lecture "Which Way?"

 Destroyed in an 1898 fire, the building was rebuilt in 1904 as the Corinthian Theater.
 It closed in 1928 and was razed the following year.
 Its site is now occupied by a dreary parking structure.
 Corinthian Street was reduced to its present stature by construction of the Midtown Plaza project in 1962.